 Good Men Wrong

-But it is important to say that, strictly speaking, this isn’t what our question is about; the question and hand was referring to Christians who concur with what I’ve just explained but who then deviate on other theological issues while remaining very convinced that they know that they are right.
+But it is important to say that, strictly speaking, this isn’t what our question is about; the question at hand was referring to Christians who concur with what I’ve just explained but who then deviate on other theological issues while remaining very convinced that they know that they are right.

 How do I (or you) know that I am right when this happens?
 (And it does happen all the time, perhaps especially over lockdown).